OCA/contract/contract/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module brings back the contracts management with recurring invoicing features.
+This module enables contracts management with recurring invoicing functions.
 Also you can print and send by email contract report.

-In upstream Odoo, this functionality was moved into the Enterprise edition.
+It works for customer contract and supplier contracts.

 **Table of contents**